mcraq/luacheck/docsrc/config.rst

    files["**/*.luacheckrc"].std = "+luacheckrc"
    files["**/config.ld"].std = "+ldoc"

+These are added to the global ``std`` specified in the config file.
 Each of these can be overriden by setting a different ``std`` value for the corresponding key in ``files``.
+Setting ``std`` on the commandline removes these default overrides.